nsdigirolamo/i8080emu/README.md

 ## About

-A work-in-progress emulator for the 8-bit [Intel 8080](https://en.wikipedia.org/wiki/Intel_8080) microprocessor from the 1970s.
-To verify this emulator's correctness I'm currently using a test suite created by Frank D. Cringle and modified by Ian Bartholomew that you can find [here](https://altairclone.com/downloads/cpu_tests/).
+This is an emulator for the 8-bit [Intel 8080](https://en.wikipedia.org/wiki/Intel_8080) microprocessor from the 1970s.
+This emulator passes a comprehensive suite of tests that you can use to verify its equivalence with a real Intel 8080 chip.

 ## Build